jorgeHerrando/jorgeHerrando/README.md

 ### Hi there.
 I'm Jorge Herrando 👋

 - 🔭 I’m currently working on becoming a great developer
-- 🌱 I’m currently learning JS.
-Studying a Fullstack Developer bootcamp
+- 🌱 I am a Full Stack Developer
 - 👯 I’m looking to collaborate on an inspiring project!
-- 🤔 I’m looking for help with how to put my skills in practice
+- 🤔 I’m looking for a job to put my skills in practice
 - 💬 Ask me about my story
 - 📫 How to reach me: j.herrando.dev@gmail.com